Can I Open a Bank Account Without an EIN

 How Do You Get an EIN?

 Fortunately, applying for an EIN is a straightforward process.
-There are several different ways you can apply whether via mail, fax, or the internet, but of them, the easiest is by simply visiting the IRS’ official website.
+There are several different ways you can apply, whether via mail, fax, or the internet, but of them, the easiest is by simply visiting the IRS’ official website.
 Once you apply, you can immediately get your EIN.
-Keep in mind that you may still need to check with your state to see if a state number or charter is required for your business.
+Remember that you may still need to check with your state to see if a state number or charter is required for your business.

 Deciding If an EIN is Right for You

 As long as you meet the necessary legal requirements, you may never need an EIN to open a business bank account.
 But carefully consider all the unique advantages that having the number will grant you before making any decisions.
-An EIN can boost your business’ legitimacy, allow you access to better banks, funding, and credit lines, and much more.
+An EIN can boost your business’ legitimacy allows you access to better banks, funding, and credit lines, and much more.

 If you need funding to grow your business, look no further than Fundid, a company reimagining how businesses get the funding they need to grow.
 Explore your options through Fundid Capital.